General Introduction to

 Zangzao

-Symptoms and signs may include restless, irritability, insomnia and
+excessive worry.
+Symptoms and signs may include restless,

 Radix Angelicae Sinensis 12g,